Integrating Microsoft Copilot Agents with Office Add-Ins: What Developers Need to Know

 extensions – This is where the Office add-in capabilities are declared.
 It contains objects defining task panes, custom functions, event-based activations, and their associated runtime configurations.

 copilotAgents – The new section introduced for Copilot integration.
 This declares the agent’s skills, which are the specific capabilities that Copilot can invoke.
 Each skill maps to a function or API endpoint that your app exposes.
+The actions array within the copilotAgents section lists these skills, and each action can be mapped to a specific command that the Copilot agent can execute in response to user input.

 authorization – Defines the permissions your app requires, covering both the add-in’s needs (e.g., read/write access to the mailbox) and the Copilot agent’s needs (e.g., access to Microsoft Graph resources).